liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-6-managing-faces.md

         if subsequent rerender (requests), the bridge must not use any of the public render parameters used in the initial render (redirect) but rather use the public render parameters that are reflected in the (new) request.

-    - During a Render Request: Render the response buffered during the header phase.
+    - During a Render Request: Write the markup that was captured during the header phase to the response.

     - During a Resource Request<sup>[[nt](tck-tests.md#nt)]</sup>: The redirect is ignored.
 Take no action.